Best Private Health Insurance in Canada (2026): Top Plans Compared

 than industry average2

 The fully-loaded ExtendaPlan (with Basic Prescription Drugs and Dental Care) by GMS is a fairly good budget option with excellent prescription drug coverage.
-However, we're disappointed by its below-average paramedical and dental coverage, and $2,000 per-injury accidental dental coverage.
+However, we're cautious of its below-average paramedical and dental coverage, as well as the $2,000 per-injury limit on accidental dental coverage.

 Pros